LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 LangChain4J is already supporting an A2A client as part of the `langchain4j agentic` module.

 So in this short demo, we will build a couple of agents that will expose an A2A server and use another agent to communicate with it.
-We will build a team of super heroes with a team leader and some team members, their goal save the world.
+We will build a team of super heroes with a team leader and some team members, their goal is to save the world.

 If you want to follow along, all the code is available on [github](TODO)